ccuvislab/FG-OVVD/README.md

 - **Difficulty-based**: Captions with word-level perturbations that introduce varying degrees of semantic confusion.
 - **Attribute-based**: Captions with isolated attribute errors (e.g., color, model, brand) to evaluate sensitivity to fine-grained object features.

-We also analyze **Top-k accuracy** and **confidence thresholds** to examine the model's robustness and prediction consistency under subtle language variations.
+We also analyze **Top-k accuracy** and **confidence thresholds** to examine the model's prediction consistency under subtle language variations.

 ---